flamsanct/flamsanct.github.io/wp/README.md

 ![ships under construction](img/anim_upgrades.gif)

 Each ship is built with different traits that define a unique set of tradeoffs.
 To bolster their strategies and develop new tactics, many pilots will want multiple ships under their command.
-The Citadel's government understands this, and has instructed their technicians to offer a reserve of additional ships of both new and refurbished makes and models.
+The Citadel's government understands this, and has instructed their technicians to offer a reserve of additional ships of both new and refurbished models from all manufacturers.

 In an effort to keep the economy stable, The Citadel's government has elected not to set prices.
 Instead, an auction will be held each week where a small batch of the completed ships will be sold to the highest ore bidders.
 This allows the value of a ship to be set naturally by the community of pilots.
 Of the ore the government receives, 67% will be burnt due to bureaucracy and 33% will be sent to The Citadel's parliament treasury, where all pilots will vote on how it is used or whether it is burnt.

 # Governance